itsektionen/styrdokument/pm/eng/pm_for_traditionsmesterit.md

 ## 3 Activities

 The activities of TMEIT are regulated in it's own regulations wich are a part of this Memo.
-These By-laws are revised in accordance with regulations in said regulations.
+These by-laws are revised in accordance with regulations in said regulations.